drew1kun/ansible-role-rpi_expandfs/README.md

 ------------

 One of the following OS (or deriviatives):
- - Debian (jessie)
+ - Debian jessie (Raspbian, Minibian)
- - Raspbian
- - Minibian

 The role installs *parted* and *raspi-config* packages as dependencies